mvonem/documents/docs/introduction.md

 E How to use
 --Reply A-E
 ```
-The above message is the landing page of #onem application.
+The above message is the landing page of #onem application, also considered the main menu.
 The first message presents user with the main options that can be accessed and offers a navigation possibility.
 As you probably figured out, the user can access account information, chat with friends, see available services or follow a tutorial on how to use ONEm features.
 Each available option has a letter attached to it to facilitate user response.
 As hinted in the footer, the user can sent one of the letters to access the corresponding section.
 This is the **OPTIONS** concept.
 Each option is displayed on a new line and has associated an action to it that will result in another message displayed to the user.

 Let's follow on the example and say that user will choose to reply to ONEm Platform with a message containing ```D``` letter.
 This translates in choosing to access section D, available services and the Platform's response will be a list of available service categories.
-Notice the header changed and the hints in the footer.
+Notice the header changed and so did the hints in the footer.
 ```
 #ONEM SERVICES
 A Search